 It can be stressful when a young family starts preparing for an addition to the family.
 There are so many things one would need to get to prepare for your first child, from his baby cot to his wardrobe, diapers to milk bottles, and breast pumps to baby carriers and strollers.
 These items are not just bulky, they are also costly!

 So how do we save on the dollar when everything seems to be shouting at us to be bought?

 Try to seek out items that are still under warranty.
 Beware of over shopping for unnecessary items!
-Some forums:
+Some suggestions:

-6. Write to all the diaper brands or formula brands in Singapore to ask for samples in the first few months of your child, so you’ll get to use them, and also try them out to see if they are suitable for your child.
+6️⃣ Write to all the diaper brands and formula brands in Singapore to ask for samples in the first few months of your child, so you’ll get to use them, and also try them out to see if they are suitable for your child.

 7️⃣ Set budget on the necessities, on expenses you may expect to come, and how much you can spend on